theaarjav/FrontendInterview/README.md

 # FrontendInterview
-Code for the task for frontend
+Code for the task for frontend is in the master branch